Recovery FAQs

 If one unit in a multi-unit dwelling is Category 3, would the council automatically assign Category 3 to all units in the dwelling?
 Or could there be a situation where another unit is 2P?

 All units in a multi-unit dwelling are assessed individually, not as a single block.
-This means that the owner of each unit will have to register for categorisation if they want to receive a category for their property.
+This means that the owner of each unit would have to have registered for categorisation (before 30 September 2024) if they wanted to receive a category for their property.

 Council doesn’t automatically assign categories based on what may have already been confirmed for neighbouring units.
 A detailed risk assessment is required for each unit in order to get a category.
 It may be that, following individual risk assessments, the same category is assigned to multiple units within a development.
 It’s also possible that there will be different category outcomes for different properties within a development, and that is why site-by-site assessments are required.